-- A named contact for the co-ordination of safeguarding/child protection with a role description, who has attended recommended training
+- A named contact for the co-ordination of safeguarding/welfare with a role description, who has attended recommended training

 - A Safeguarding Policy which reflects national guidelines, adopted by the Board / Executive / Council / Management Committee.

-- A Code of Conduct for those working with children and young people, as well as for young people (on their behaviours), parents and other officials.
+- A Code of Conduct for all those working with children and young people, as well as for young people (on their behaviours), parents and other officials.

 - A variety of child protection training offered at appropriate levels for those working or volunteering with children and young people in boating.

 - A procedure for the recruitment and selection of those who work with children and young people, including access to PVG Scheme Membership checks.